 Following the Board of Inquiry process for Auckland’s Waterview Connection, a project of national significance that sought to open up the Western Ring and airport routes with two, 2.5 kilometre parallel tunnels and a bridge, the Waterview community echoed that sentiment.

 Passing through some of Auckland’s most densely-populated neighbourhoods, there was no doubt that the Connection was needed – but as the largest infrastructure project undertaken in the country to date, local views were of paramount concern.

 With this in mind, we were engaged to win the trust of the local community by aligning community values to the built environment and achieve the best possible community and architectural outcomes within the Board of Inquiry mandate.

-The project needed to deliver to Aucklander’s without taking away from the community, and so our team began a process of engagement to discover geological ties, cultural connections and shared histories that could inform the above ground design-thinking.
+The project, delivered in partnership with Boffa Miskell and the Well Connected Alliance, needed to deliver without taking away from the community, with the process of engagement drawing on geological ties, cultural connections and shared histories that could inform the above ground design-thinking.

 The six-year process, which involved more than 10,000 people, focused on consultation with the ‘true experts’ – the local community, and unconventionally put people, not cars, at the project’s heart.

 Through this process, we were able to combine our understanding of the project and built structures with the values and needs of the community.

 The Waterview Connection sought to do what its name implied – preserve local connections.
 By applying values of preservation, enrichment and personality we were able to ensure the architectural components were of the quality the project and community deserved.

 Preservation is not a concept you would usually associate with infrastructure.
 Infrastructure solves an engineering problem, whereas preservation, as applied in an architectural context, solves a community issue or local pressure point by considering the surrounding people, lifestyle and environment.